 There was just one diesel engine available in the Panda – a 1.3-litre Multijet – but this has now been discontinued through the whole range.
 Find a used or a pre-registered example, and its acceleration falls somewhere between the two petrol engines, and in general this engine is better suited to motorway driving as it settles down to a quiet cruise at high speed.

-The 1.2-litre petrol engine comes with a five-speed manual gearbox, while the 1.0-litre Hybrid and 0.9-litre TwinAir engines get a six-speed gearbox.
-Fiat no longer sells Pandas with the Dualogic automatic gearbox, but used cars with this gearbox should be avoided unless you absolutely have to drive an automatic, as it changes gear jerkily.
+The 1.2-litre petrol engine came with a five-speed manual gearbox, while the 1.0-litre Hybrid and 0.9-litre TwinAir engines get a six-speed gearbox.
+Fiat no longer sells Pandas with the Dualogic automatic gearbox, but used cars with this gearbox should be avoided unless you absolutely have to drive an automatic, as it's rather jerky.